-- A catchy handle name with your full professional name.
+A catchy handle name with your full professional name.
 It also doesn’t hurt to have the word ‘art’ or ‘artist’ in your handle name or in your profile name so it shows up on a search preview.
-Take a look at @laurenbakerart and @alina.fassakhova for good examples.
+Take a look at @laurenbakerart and @alina.fassakhova for great examples.

 - A recognizable profile picture.
 It doesn’t have to be your face.
 It could be a logo, but it has to be consistent throughout your social media platforms. @sophiawallaceartist did a great job showing her art and a snapshot of herself, which allows you to recognize her both on Instagram and at a gallery opening.

 - A short description of who you are and what you do.
 A good rule of thumb is to say a little about yourself and a little about your art practice.
 (Like “A vegan London-based artist creating sound installations with recycled wood.)
 Here’s where you want to include the word ‘artist’ in your description.
 It’s going to help people search for you.

 - A website.
 This is surprisingly important today despite the prevalence of social media.
 Having one gives you credibility.

 - How to contact you.
 Make sure you provide contact methods that you check regularly, whether it’s email, Instagram message, etc.

 Once you play around with the above checklist, search for yourself on a friend’s Instagram.
 See how easy it is to find your feed and if you like how your profile looks to another user: you.